RL-RIG: A Generative Spatial Reasoner via Intrinsic Reflection: More Details of Experimental Settings

 \section{More Details of Experimental Settings}

-\paragraph{Environment Setup.} We set up a distributed training on $2*4$ A100 GPUs.
+\paragraph{Environment Setup.} We set up a distributed training on $8$ A100 GPUs.
 We preprocess all the image generation process before the training begins.
-For training phase 1, we load $3$ parallel VLM Actors and $1$ VLM reference model on the first machine; we load $1$ VLM Checker and $3$ parallel image editors on the second machine.
-For training phase 2, we load $1$ VLM Actor and $3$ parallel image editors on the first machine; we load $1$ VLM Checker, $1$ Image Editor, $1$ reference Image Editor and the trainer on the second machine.
+For training phase 1, we load $3$ parallel VLM Actors and $1$ VLM reference model, $1$ VLM Checker and $3$ parallel image editors.
+For training phase 2, we load $1$ VLM Actor, $3$ parallel image editors, $1$ VLM Checker, $1$ Image Editor, and $1$ reference Image Editor, and $1$ trainer.
 The training time for each phase is about $2$ days.
 All the parallel Actors and Editors are the same networks, acting as load balancers.

 \paragraph{Hyper-parameters.} We set most the base models' hyper-parameters by default.
-To enable a stronger image-editing ability, we follow the advice in \citep{wang2024taming} and set $\gamma=\eta=0.7$ and $Guidance\_scale=10$ in rf-inversion.
-In the generation phase, each picture can be edited at most 10 times.
-If it still fails to pass the checker after $10$ edits, a restart attempt will be made, which will restart the editing procedure from the original picture with a different random seed for all base models.
-If $3$ restart attempt fails, the original generated picture will be saved.
-The optimal number of edit prompts is determined empirically: increasing the count from 10 to 11 yields no performance gain, while reducing it to 9 results in diminished performance.
-The same holds for the number of restart attempts.
+In the generation phase, each picture can be edited at most 5 times.
+If it still fails to pass the checker after $5$ edits, the attempt that achieves the best score will be saved.
+The optimal number of edit prompts is determined empirically: increasing the count from 5 to 6 yields no significant performance gain, while reducing it to 4 results in diminished performance.